What Do I Pay?

 - First Installment: Your first installment payment is due in full on or before your move in date.

-- Security Deposit: A security deposit, which is equal to $300, is due at lease signing.
-(As noted above, this payment comes from the deposit you previously paid.)
+- Security Deposit: A security deposit, which is equal to one month’s rent, is due at lease signing.
+(As noted above, $300 of this payment comes from the Earnest Money that you previously paid.)

 Monthly Recurring Charges